Answers to Frequently Asked Questions About Allodynia & Migraine

 Here are some of the basics about allodynia.

 Allodynia is the experience of pain from stimuli that isn’t normally painful.
 People with migraine will often describe this experience by saying, “My hair hurts.”
 Brushing the hair may produce pain, as will other simple activities such as washing your face, laying your head on a pillow, or a gentle tap on the wrist.
 Allodynia may or may not be felt on just the head and some people compare it to having sunburn all over their body.

 It’s also important to mention what allodynia is not.
 Despite the pain, allodynia is not an increased sensitivity to pain or the result of physical damage.
 It should also be viewed as a side effect of migraine, not a phase of a migraine attack.
 While far from life-threatening, allodynia is another example that migraine is more than just a headache.

-- Static allodynia results from light touch on the skin.
+- Static allodynia results from a light touch on the skin.

 - Dynamic allodynia occurs with movement across the skin.

 - Thermal allodynia occurs in response to mild changes in temperature.

 How Does Allodynia Develop?

 Allodynia is the result of a pain processing dysfunction in the nervous system called central sensitization.
 It isn’t exclusive to migraine, but is common in a variety of painful conditions.
 When allodynia strikes, nerves that carry pain signals react by sending pain signals in response to touch, movement, or temperatures that wouldn’t normally cause pain.
 It’s an independent symptom that may or may not resolve when the migraine attack subsides.